opensearch-project/documentation-website/_opensearch/snapshots/searchable_snapshot.md

 # Searchable snapshots

-Searchable snapshots is an experimental feature with OpenSearch 2.4.
+Searchable snapshots is an experimental feature released in OpenSearch 2.4.
 Therefore, we do not recommend the use of this feature in a production environment.
-For updates on progress or if you want leave feedback that could help improve the feature, see the [searchable snapshot GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/2919).
+For updates on progress, follow us on [GitHub](https://github.com/opensearch-project/OpenSearch/issues/3739).
+If you have any feedback please [submit a new issue](https://github.com/opensearch-project/OpenSearch/issues/new/choose).
 {: .warning }

-A searchable snapshot is an index where data is read from a [snapshot repository]({{site.url}}{{site.baseurl}}/opensearch/snapshots/snapshot-restore/#register-repository) on-demand at search time, rather than downloading all index data to cluster storage at restore time.
+A searchable snapshot is an index where data is read from a [snapshot repository]({{site.url}}{{site.baseurl}}/opensearch/snapshots/snapshot-restore/#register-repository) on demand at search time rather than all index data being downloaded to cluster storage at restore time.
 Because the index data remains in the snapshot format in the repository, searchable snapshot indexes are inherently read-only.
 Any attempt to write to a searchable snapshot index will result in an error.

-To enable the searchable snapshots feature, reference the steps below.
+To enable the searchable snapshots feature, reference the following steps.

 ## Enabling the feature flag

-There are several methods for enabling searchable snapshots, depending on the install type.
+There are several methods for enabling searchable snapshots, depending on the installation type.

-### Enable on a node using a tarball install
+### Enable on a node using a tarball installation

-The flag is toggled using a new jvm parameter that is set either in `OPENSEARCH_JAVA_OPTS` or in config/jvm.options.
+The flag is toggled using a new jvm parameter that is set either in `OPENSEARCH_JAVA_OPTS` or in config/jvm.options:

 - Option 1: Update config/jvm.options by adding the following line: